Chart Color Schemes

 North Booval has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in Jun 2024 with 2022 as the base year.
-For areas not covered or years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Considering projected demographic shifts, North Booval is expected to increase by 477 persons to 2041, reflecting a total gain of 15.6% over the 17 years.
+Post-2032 and for areas not covered by this data, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, using 2022 data for each age cohort.
+Projected demographic shifts indicate an above median population growth for the suburb of North Booval, expecting a rise to 3,655 persons by 2041, reflecting a total gain of 15.5% over the 17 years.

 Frequently Asked Questions - Population